baronfel/mcp-binlog-tool/README.md

-# MSBuild MCP Demo
+# Binlog MCP Server

-This is a simple demo of a Model Context Protocol Server (MCP) that exposes tools and prompts for analyzing MSBuild projects to any MCP server.
+This is a simple demo of a Model Context Protocol Server (MCP) that exposes tools and prompts for analyzing MSBuild binlogs to any MCP server.

 To configure this: